Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Introduction

 \subsubsection{Nonlinear Schrödinger equations posed on Diophantine tori: longer time-scales?}

 By considering irrational tori instead of the square torus, dispersion is enhanced and the refocusing time needed for the waves to explore the geometry is also longer.
-This was quantified by \cite{DGG17, DGGMR22} who obtained longer time versions of the Strichartz estimates on Diophantine rectangular and non-rectangular tori than in \cite{BD15}.
+This was quantified by \cite{DGG17, DGGMR22} who obtained longer time versions of Strichartz's estimates on Diophantine rectangular and non-rectangular tori than in \cite{BD15}.

-Moreover, for the Schrödinger equation in \eqref{eq:nls_0} on irrational tori some exact resonant interactions are eliminated, whereas quasi-resonant interactions emerge: the resonant function is not valued in $\Z$ and can take arbitrarily small values without vanishing.
-In~\cite{GG22}, it was proved that the quasi-resonant interactions can also lead to turbulent mechanisms by extending the norm inflation result of \cite{CKSTT10} for small amplitude initial data to the case of some rectangular irrational tori in dimension $d=2$, after exponential time-scale (the Diophantine approximation condition for the length of the torus is detailed in \cite[paragraph 2.1]{GG22}).
-This result indicates that on irrational tori quasi-resonant interactions have a role to play in the dynamics.
+Moreover, for the Schrödinger equation in \eqref{eq:nls_0} on irrational tori some exact resonant interactions are eliminated, whereas quasi-resonant interactions emerge: the resonance function is not valued in $\Z$ and can take arbitrarily small values without vanishing.
+In~\cite{GG22}, it was proved that the quasi-resonant interactions can also lead to turbulent mechanisms by extending the norm amplification result of \cite{CKSTT10} for small amplitude initial data to the case of some rectangular irrational tori in dimension $d=2$, after exponential time-scale (the Diophantine approximation condition for the length of the torus is detailed in \cite[paragraph 2.1]{GG22}).
+This result indicates that on irrational tori quasi-resonant interactions are dynamically relevant.

-The first author with J.\,Bernier recently developed in \cite{BC24} a normal form approach to show stability over polynomial time-scales for the cubic Schrödinger equation posed on Diophantine tori satisfying the Diophantine condition \eqref{eq:ad}.
-In \cite{SW20}, the second author with B.\,Wilson proved that on rectangular irrational tori the resonant system is much smaller than on $\T^{2}$ and showed that the energy transfers observed in \cite{CF12} out of the Toy Model when finitely many modes are excited do not longer occur.
-Moreover in \cite{HPSW22} the second author with A.\,Hrabski, Y.\,Pan and B.\,Wilson also gave some numerical evidence that the high Sobolev norms should not grow as rapidly as the ones on a square torus.
+Nevertheless, the turbulent mechanisms are weaker in this setting.
+The first author, together with Bernier, recently developed in~\cite{BC24} a normal form approach establishing stability over polynomial time-scales~\footnote{Namely over time-scales $\|u(0)\|_{H^{s}(\T^{d})}^{-r}$ for any prescribed order $r\geq2$.} for the cubic Schrödinger equation posed on flat tori satisfying the Diophantine condition \eqref{eq:ad}.
+In \cite{SW20}, the second author with Wilson proved that on rectangular irrational tori the resonant system is much smaller than on $\T^{2}$ and showed that the energy transfers observed in \cite{CF12} out of the Toy Model when finitely many modes are excited do not longer occur.
+Moreover in \cite{HPSW21} the second author with Hrabski, Pan and Wilson also gave some numerical evidence that the high Sobolev norms should not grow as rapidly as the ones on a square torus.
 For more numerical results one should also consult \cite{Colliander-num, hrabski2020effect}.
-Finally, let us point out the result~\cite{CG20} in the context of wave kinetic theory, which goes in the direction of considering generic Diophantine tori in order to bypass the time-scales dictated by the resonant interactions.
+Finally, \cite{CG20} considers generic Diophantine tori in the context of wave kinetic theory to bypass the time-scales dictated by the resonant interactions.